Introduction to the UM DNA Sequencing Core

 - Sample quality control: we have considerable resources and equipment for assessing the concentration and quality of your DNA or RNA samples.

-- Letters of Support: When you write a grant proposal, ask us for a Letter of Support.
+- Letters of Support: When you write a grant proposal, ask the Core Director for a Letter of Support.
 We will help you demonstrate that you have the necessary resources and expertise to carry out a complex experiment involving any of our technologies.

-- Site visits: If your Institute is site-visiting you, please allow us to help you, by demonstrating our commitment to technological excellence.
+- Site visits: If your funding agency is site-visiting, please allow us to help by demonstrating our commitment to technological excellence with a tour of our facility.
+Contact the Core Director to arrange for a tour.